Doctoral Psychology Internship Training Program

 CFDC is located 20 blocks from the ocean (about 10-15 min drive), in the heart of Santa Monica, a beachside city with a variety of events and other recreational opportunities.
 Services are provided within the center, schools, homes, and community.

 Applicants must be at least third-year graduate students in an APA-Approved psychology doctoral program.
 Applicants should have at least 500 practicum hours (total intervention and assessment hours) by the beginning of the internship year.
-We require a standard 3 letters of recommendation.
+We strongly recommend for the dissertation to be finished prior to the doctoral internship training year.
+We require 3 letters of recommendation and a sample of de-identified psychological assessment report.

 Applicants must obtain full legal clearance from the DOJ and related California entities prior to the start of the internship year.
 Internship appointments are contingent upon obtaining full legal clearance and approval from Providence Saint John’s Human Resources (please see APPIC MATCH POLICIES (6b): “Appointments of applicants to internship positions may be contingent upon the applicants satisfying certain eligibility requirements.”)